zoemell/Zoe_BSE_Portfolio/index.md

 import cv2
 cv2.__version__
 ```
-Making a new directory and downloading OpenCV and Picamera libraries
+<sub>Making a new directory and downloading OpenCV and Picamera libraries</sub>

 First I wanted to make a new directory called project, which is basically making a new folder to store things.
 Then I activated a new virtual environment since I would be downloading a lot of packages and libraries.
 Next, I needed to install a bunch of system packages, which provide essential tools and updates that allow your operating system and applications to work correctly and securely.
 After that was done, I installed two libraries called picamera and opencv which allowed my pi to work with the camera and get data from the camera.